weblate/qTox_enhanced-1/MAINTAINING.md

 | `E-easy` | `P-high`   | `P-medium` |
 | `E-hard` | `P-medium` | `P-low`    |

-Possible security issues should be tagged with `P-high` initally.
+Possible security issues should be tagged with `P-high` initially.
 If they are confirmed security issues, the tag should be changed to `P-very-high`, else apply the normal rating process.